sabotrax/Morgoth/README.md

 Overview:

 The bot's primary job is to store and display factoids.
 A factoid is made up of a keyword and some text.

-Everybody on the Discord can execute non-writing bot commands.
+Everybody on the Discord server can execute non-writing bot commands, like asking the bot about stuff.

-Only users known to the bot can execute writing commands.
+Only users known to the bot can execute writing commands, like adding new stuff or creating aliases.

 Users known as bot masters can elevate others.